NeuroPDE+: A Scalable Neuromorphic PDE Accelerator Based on Spintronic and Ferroelectric Devices: Acknowledgment

 \begin{IEEEbiography} [{ }]{Tiejun Li} received the B.Sc. and Ph.D. degrees in computer science and technology from the NUDT.
 He is currently a chair professor with the College of Computer Science and Technology, NUDT.
 He is the Director of a series of research projects.
 His research interests include high performance computing and microprocessor architecture.

 \end{IEEEbiography} -2\baselineskip plus -1fil

-\begin{IEEEbiography} [{ }]{Xuechao Xie} received the PhD degree in computer science from the National University of Defense Technology (NUDT), China, in 2018.
+\begin{IEEEbiography} [{ }]{Xuchao Xie} received the PhD degree in computer science from the NUDT, China, in 2018.
 Currently he is an assistant professor with the College of Computer, NUDT, China.
-His current research interests include high performance computing, file and storage systems with non-volatile memory, solid-state drives, and shingled magnetic recording drives. \end{IEEEbiography} -2\baselineskip plus -1fil
+His current research interests include high performance computing, file and storage systems with non-volatile memory, solid-state drives, and shingled magnetic recording drives.

-\begin{IEEEbiography} [{ }]{Chunyuan Zhang} (Member, IEEE) received the B.Sc., M.Eng., and Ph.D. degrees in computer science and technology from the NUDT, Changsha, China, in 1985, 1990, and 1996, respectively.
-He is currently a professor with the College of Computer Science and Technology, NUDT.
-He is also the director of a series of research projects, including National Natural Science Foundation projects of China.
-His research interests include computer architecture, parallel programming, embedded systems, and scientific computing.

 \end{IEEEbiography} -2\baselineskip plus -1fil

 \begin{IEEEbiography} [{ }]{Sheng Ma} received the B.Sc. and Ph.D. degrees in computer science and technology from the NUDT in 2007 and 2012, respectively.
 He visited the University of Toronto from September 2010 to September 2012 as a co-supervised PhD student.
 He is currently a professor with NUDT.
 From December 2012 to December 2021, he successively served as an assistant professor and an associate professor at NUDT.
 His research interests include microprocessor architecture, AI accelerators, and on-chip networks.